AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-For a call on a nondispatching operation, a proof obligation is introduced (as for any run-time check) to ensure that the specific precondition check associated with the statically denoted callee will succeed.
+For a call on a nondispatching operation, a verification condition is introduced (as for any run-time check) to ensure that the specific precondition check associated with the statically denoted callee will succeed.
 Upon entry to such a subprogram, the specific preconditions of the subprogram may then be assumed.

-For a call (dispatching or not) on a dispatching operation, a proof obligation is introduced (as for any run-time check) to ensure that the class-wide precondition check associated with the statically denoted callee will succeed.
+For a call (dispatching or not) on a dispatching operation, a verification condition is introduced (as for any run-time check) to ensure that the class-wide precondition check associated with the statically denoted callee will succeed.

-The proof obligation associated with the specific precondition of a dispatching subprogram is imposed on the callee, as opposed to on callers of the subprogram.
+The verification condition associated with the specific precondition of a dispatching subprogram is imposed on the callee, as opposed to on callers of the subprogram.
 Upon entry to a subprogram, the class-wide preconditions of the subprogram may be assumed.
 Given this, the specific preconditions of the subprogram must be proven.

-The callee is responsible for discharging the proof obligations associated with any postcondition checks, class-wide or specific.
+The callee is responsible for discharging the verification conditions associated with any postcondition checks, class-wide or specific.
 The success of these checks may then be assumed by the caller.

-In the case of an overriding dispatching operation whose Pre'Class attribute is explicitly specified, a proof obligation is introduced to ensure that the specified Pre'Class condition is implied by the Pre'Class condition of the overridden inherited subprogram(s).
-Similarly, in the case of an overriding dispatching operation whose Post'Class attribute is explicitly specified, a proof obligation is introduced to ensure that the specified Post'Class condition implies the Post'Class condition of the overridden inherited subprogram(s).
+In the case of an overriding dispatching operation whose Pre'Class attribute is explicitly specified, a verification condition is introduced to ensure that the specified Pre'Class condition is implied by the Pre'Class condition of the overridden inherited subprogram(s).
+Similarly, in the case of an overriding dispatching operation whose Post'Class attribute is explicitly specified, a verification condition is introduced to ensure that the specified Post'Class condition implies the Post'Class condition of the overridden inherited subprogram(s).
-[These proof obligations do not correspond to any run-time check.
+[These verification conditions do not correspond to any run-time check.
 They are intended to, in effect, require users to make explicit the implicit disjunction/conjunction of class-wide preconditions/postconditions that is described in Ada RM 6.1.1.]